 Watch weekly bite-sized webinars hosted by IANS Faculty.

-Deciding how to organize an information security team and determining its resources are two threshold questions all organization should address.
-This piece explains how to do both and explores the nuances that influence those decisions.
+Deciding how to organize an information security team and determining its resources are two threshold questions all organizations should address.
+This piece provides guidance from our Faculty on how to do both and explores the nuances that influence those decisions.

 To right-size and structure your information security organization, you should consider:

 Here are some key methods organizations can use to help determine information security risks:

 Use a risk register to capture and manage information security risks.

 Base the risk register on executive input.
 The process for populating the risk register should start with documenting executives’ key worries concerning the CIA of data.
 Note the emphasis on “worries” vs. “risks.”
 You are